slashdigital/lib_omemo_encrypt/README.md

 TODO: List prerequisites and provide or point to information on how to start using the package.

+- Understand the group end to end encryption work: https://www.reddit.com/r/signal/comments/a2ogk2/this_is_how_signal_protocol_encrypts_group/
+- Whatsapp implementation white paper: https://scontent.whatsapp.net/v/t39.8562-34/271639644_1080641699441889_2201546141855802968_n.pdf/WhatsApp_Security_Whitepaper.pdf?ccb=1-5&_nc_sid=2fbf2a&_nc_ohc=PLXsX2a9-J0AX84iQt4&_nc_ht=scontent.whatsapp.net&oh=01_AVwKBcZxxD_xh8v6mJj6V7rM0By0Fzl6ceVBZZfiYCOj5Q&oe=62060AFE (Page 10)

+Summary points on the implementation:

+The first time a WhatsApp group member sends a message to a group:

+1. The sender generates a random 32-byte Chain Key.
+2. The sender generates a random Curve25519 Signature Key key pair.
+3. The sender combines the 32-byte Chain Key and the public key from the Signature Key into a Sender Key message.
+4. The sender individually encrypts the Sender Key to each member of the group, using the pairwise messaging protocol explained previously.

+For all subsequent messages to the group:

+1. The sender derives a Message Key from the Chain Key, and updates the Chain Key.
+2. The sender encrypts the message using AES256 in CBC mode.
+3. The sender signs the ciphertext using the Signature Key.
+4. The sender transmits the single ciphertext message to the server, which does server-side fan-out to all group participants.

+The “hash ratchet” of the message sender’s Chain Key provides forward secrecy.
+Whenever a group member leaves, all group participants clear their Sender Key and start over.

+In Chat Device Consistency information is included when distributing a “Sender Key” and then excluded from the subsequent messages encrypted with the Sender Key

 ## Usage

 ### Implement storage for your application